By DeVry University

-The current COVID-19 pandemic is similar in that it affects most people's lives to a large degree.
-Even if your work life hasn't changed, constant news coverage and public discussions add to stress and panic, which isn't productive or healthy.
-While it's important to stay up-to-date on the latest recommendations, it’s imperative that we maintain our own mental and emotional health as well.
-Learning how to stay focused while studying, working from home or pursuing your personal goals is one way that you can feel like you’re still in control and maintain a sense of calm during the chaos.
+The COVID-19 pandemic struck a similar chord in that it has affected most people's lives in some way.
+Even if your work life didn’t change, constant news coverage and public discussions may have added unhealthy stress and panic.
+While it's important to stay up-to-date, it’s imperative that we maintain our own mental and emotional health as well during situations like these.
+Learning how to stay focused while studying, working from home or pursuing your personal goals is one way that you can feel like you’re still in control and maintain a sense of calm when times seem uncertain.

 How to Stay Focused While Studying or Working From Home

-Focusing on tasks is easier said than done during a widespread pandemic.
+Focusing on tasks is easier said than done, especially in difficult times.
 However, working or learning from home can help you keep your mind fresh and your anxiety at bay.

 Here are a few tips to help you stay focused and on track: